 Now that you know what lookaheads and lookbehinds are, here’s another very handy use of them: replacing simple quotation marks with pretty quotation marks.

-• Simple quotes are " and '
+- Simple quotes are

 So, we can use these RegEx searches (\w is a “word character”, meaning those characters you would use in a word):

-• \"(?=\w) searches for simple double quotes at the beginning of a word, so you can replace them with
+searches for simple double quotes at the beginning of a word, so you can replace them with “- Explanation: Searches for a double quotation mark, followed by a word character (\w)

-• Explanation: Searches for a non-whitespace character (\S), which will include question marks, em dashes etc, followed by a double-quotation mark
+searches for simple double quotes at the end of a word, so you can replace them with ”- Explanation: Searches for a non-whitespace character (\S), which will include question marks, em dashes etc, followed by a double-quotation mark

-• Explanation: Searches for a non-word boundary (\B), followed by a single quote, followed by a word-character.
+searches for simple single quotes at the beginning of a word, so you can replace them with ‘- Explanation: Searches for a non-word boundary (\B), followed by a single quote, followed by a word-character.
 We need to \B to avoid accidentally picking up apostrophes in contractions, like can’t.

-• (?<=\S)\' searches for simple single quotes in the middle or at the end of a word, so you can replace them with
+searches for simple single quotes in the middle or at the end of a word, so you can replace them with ’- Explanation: Searches for a non-whitespace character (\S), which will include question marks, em dashes etc, followed by a double-quotation mark

 Here’s a screenshot of the last one: